gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.plot_Bscan examples/cylinder_Bscan_2D_merged.h5 Ez

 :numref:`cylinder_Bscan_results` shows the B-scan (of the :math:`E_z` field component).
 Again, the initial part of the signal (~0.5-1.5 ns) represents the direct wave from transmitter to receiver.
-Then comes the refelected wave (~2-3 ns) from the metal cylinder which creates the hyperbolic shape.
+Then comes the reflected wave (~2-3 ns) from the metal cylinder which creates the hyperbolic shape.

 .. _cylinder_Bscan_results:

 .. figure:: ../../images_shared/cylinder_Bscan_results.png
     :width: 600px

-    B-scan of model of a metal cylinder buried in a dielectric half-space.
+    B-scan of the model of a metal cylinder buried in a dielectric half-space.